vault27/Foundation/paloalto.md

     - Domains are included
     - Excluded or included based on the access route
 - All interaction between the GlobalProtect components occurs over an SSL/TLS connection
+- ADEM agent - collects metrics from local machine - it is inside GP client - enabled in App section of config which is sent from Portal - Graphs are available via Hub

 ### Workflow